vsaravind007/nodeScratchpad/README.md

 # nodeScratchpad
 Evaluate Nodejs Code Snippets From Menubar! :computer: Now with syntax highlighting! :tada:

 ![Screenshot](https://github.com/vsaravind007/nodeScratchpad/blob/master/images/scratchpad.gif?raw=true)

+## Installation

+- Make sure you have Nodejs installed & is added to path
+- Download the latest DMG from the [releases page](https://github.com/vsaravind007/nodeScratchpad/releases)
+- Mount the DMG & drag nodeScratchpad.app to your Applications Folder
+- Profit!

+You might get a warning saying the app is from an unidentified developer, you probably know how to fix it, else GIYF! :smile:

+## Issues
+You can create issues on the github project repo & they'll be addressed.
+Please make sure you give us the maximum possible information, so that we can fix up issues quickly.

 ## Roadmap

+ - Keep the project as simple as possible!
  - Support project directory
  - Configuration management
+ - Inspect options

 ## Contributors